iOS 11 is a fresh start for the iPad

 More importantly, developers can now play with some really powerful frameworks.
 It’s going to be fascinating to see some new groundbreaking apps coming out in the App Store.

 Ten years ago, iOS started as a constrained operating system.
-It is now one of the biggest digital playground.
+It is now one of the biggest digital playgrounds.
 Apple offers so many possibilities and tools.
 In many ways, Apple’s role has evolved over the years as it now enables innovation with iOS — there is only one new app in iOS 11, it’s the Files app.
 If third-party developers embrace all those new possibilities, iOS 11 could end up being one of the most interesting iOS updates so far.

 0